 A service circle can be populated by members of the domains it serves, and/or by other people too.

-Delegate circles provide a way of steering organizations in alignment to the flow of value, and bring a diversity of perspective to governance decisions.
+Delegate circles provide a way of steering organizations in alignment with the flow of value, and bring a diversity of perspectives to governance decision making.

 Deliver value in complex and competitive environments through decentralization (of resources and influence) and direct interaction between those creating value and the customers they serve.

-Multi-stakeholder collaboration and alignment towards a shared driver.
+Multi-stakeholder collaboration and alignment towards a shared driver (or objective).

-Note: a service organization is often referred to as a backbone organization.
+Note: a service organization is sometimes referred to as a backbone organization.